All Episodes

 And this incomes also grew briskly.

-The latest figures released Monday by the Commerce Department suggested that the economy is holding up well to the double blows of hurricanes Katrina and Rita.
+The latest figures released Monday by the Commerce Department suggested that the economy is holding up well to the double blows of Hurricanes Katrina and Rita.

-See, I don't even mention Wilma.
+See, they don't even mention Wilma.

 Don't even mention us.